 On the other hand, bribery comes after the bad behavior out of frustration to make it stop.
 Think back to toddler days of handing out a snack or offering to buy a toy when they wouldn’t behave in the store.

 Positive consequences can also be used to keep grades up.
-If your teen has struggled with grades but is doing well, encouraging them to keep them up with a reward can work.
+If your teen has struggled with grades but is doing well, encouraging them to keep up with a reward can work.

 While behaviors and grades should be maintained for the sake of it being the right thing or it feels good to do well, some kids need to learn to strengthen their motivations.